Scaling Rocket.Chat with Microservices

 Step 1: Configure replicas

-You have two options for configuring the number of replicas: either set a global count for all services or specify a count for each service individually.
+To configure replicas, choose between setting a global count for all services or specifying a count for each service individually.

 To scale all services to the same number of replicas, modify the replicaCount in your values.yaml file.
 For example, to set two replicas for all services: